 As mentioned above, Shopify Plus isn’t currently designed for complex internationalisation and retailers with complex logic behind their international stores struggle with the manual work associated with the different storefronts.
 Salesforce Commerce Cloud has a multi-store architecture that allows for assigning specific products to specific stores, different manually set pricing, different merchandising, different themes etc. In Shopify, this can be achieved, but each instance would be independent in its current state.

 This said, there are a number of successful brands that are using workarounds to trade internationally on Shopify – such as Gymshark, who have a number of localised stores.
 It is possible to scale internationally with Shopify Plus – and there are lots of other examples of brands with a large number of stores trading globally – but, there will be compromise from an operational perspective.

 Examples of how I’ve used Flow include:

-- Ring-fencing of stock at specific levels
+Ring-fencing of stock at specific levels

-- Template changes for specific products
+Template changes for specific products

-- Tagging of customers (to then allow for different actions)
+Tagging of customers (to then allow for different actions)

-- Team alerts and notifications
+Team alerts and notifications

-- Logic to dictate availability of items to specific users
+Logic to dictate availability of items to specific users

 Availability of information to specific customers in their account

 Shopify Flow also now integrates with technology partners, which is really exciting and will likely lead to a lot more usage.
 A number of email marketing providers, loyalty programs.
 And UGC platforms have already built integrations with Flow and there are lots more coming out all the time.